IBM/cp4ba-jam-in-a-box/docs/24.0.1/README.md

-# IBM Cloud Pak for Business Automation (CP4BA) 24.0.1 / watsonX Orchestrate Labs
+# IBM Cloud Pak for Business Automation (CP4BA) 24.0.1

-!!!
-IMPORTANT
->
-> Under construction!

-To be able to perform labs listed below, you need to have IBM Cloud Pak for Business Automation 24.0.1 (either Starter or Starter deployment) installed and have imported the Client Onboarding scenario as described [here](https://github.com/IBM/cp4ba-client-onboarding-scenario/blob/main/24.0.1).
-For performing the watsonx Orchestrate lab, a watsonx Orchestrate instance is required as an additional  prerequisite.
+To be able to perform labs listed below, you need to have IBM Cloud Pak for Business Automation 24.0.1 (either Starter or Enterprise deployment) installed and have imported the Client Onboarding scenario as described [here](https://github.com/IBM/cp4ba-client-onboarding-scenario/blob/main/24.0.1).

 The table below lists all capabilities for which currently labs are offered.
 Not all labs have been updated for CP4BA 24.0.1.
-More will come shortly.
 A capability may contain one or more labs.

 | Capability                                                   | Track | Approximate Duration | Survey |
 | :----------------------------------------------------------- | :------------------: | :-----: | :-----: |